Hurshikesh/pepsales/README.md

 7. Start the FastAPI Server
 Run the FastAPI application:

-bash uvicorn app.main:app --reload --port 5000
+uvicorn app.main:app --reload --port 5000

 The API will be available at: http://localhost:5000

 8. Start the Notification Worker
 In a separate terminal, run the worker to process notifications:

-bashPYTHONPATH=. python3 app/worker.py
+PYTHONPATH=. python3 app/worker.py

 Testing the API